Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Due to the required amount to invest in a Golden Visa, the Residence Permit will provide the investor with many benefits that may even result in the acquisition of Portuguese nationality.

-Therefore, we can highlight the following immediate benefits:
+Therefore, we can highlight the following immediate benefits for golden visa applicants who qualify:

 • Possibility to apply for Portuguese nationality after 5 years in a regular situation in Portugal.